okaram/ruby/README.md

 ruby
 ====

-Ruby (not rails) sample code and katas
+Ruby sample code and katas.
+The rails folder has some mildly interesting rails projects, including the url_shortener.